 , derivedFrom

 and the computable meaning conveyed by observation.code and component.code are critical for specificity in querying and getting comprehensive search results.
 Additionally, values found in elements like component.value and observation.value are useful as well.
 However, the meanings of the values are predicated on by the component.code or observation.code to which they associate.
-There is a page in this IG with query guidance that show how to use components, relationships (references) and the iterative hasMember
+There is a page in this IG with query guidance that shows how to use components, relationships (references) and the iterative hasMember

 to find results.
 The use of a grouping observation does not influence the ability to query.
 For example, the profile of a variant contains a value for the gene name component.
 Querying for all variants for the patient in a given gene can be done through the gene name component.